 When we get on the phone, we’ll talk about what’s going on and look for the reasons why the perfectionism is hanging on.
 I really look forward to speaking with you – I’d love to help you find the freedom that I and countless others have found by giving up the need to be perfect and being able to make peace with food and your body!

-Are you stuffing your feelings down with food?
+Do you stuff your feelings down with food?
 When you get stressed, frustrated, lonely, angry or depressed do you find yourself eating, rather than dealing with the circumstances that are causing these emotions?
+Ending overeating is absolutely possible, but before we get started…

-Please, don’t beat yourself up if you are doing this.
+Please, don’t beat yourself up!
 You’re certainly not alone.
 Not only are millions of people doing the same thing, but I’ve been there too.

 There is a Way Out

-There is good and bad news.
+There is good and bad news about ending overeating.
 First, the bad news – you will have to feel your feelings.
 The good news is as you truly allow yourself to feel your feelings, they will lower in intensity and so will the desire for comfort food.

-If you can determine the feeling, ask yourself, “Am I going to die if I sit with this feeling for five minutes?”
+If you can determine the emotion, ask yourself, “Am I going to die if I sit with this feeling for five minutes?”
 (If you get a ‘yes’ then start at 30 seconds, it really doesn’t matter how long, it’s about taking action.)
-All you have to do is sit and feel.
+Just sit and feel.
 It may not feel very good at first, but notice how it gets less intense as you allow yourself to feel it.
-As you practice this more and more, you will find it easier to deal with emotions and find yourself less drawn to food to solve your problems.
+As you practice this more and more, you’ll find it easier to deal with emotions and find yourself less drawn to food to solve your problems.

 Feelings Serve a Purpose

-Whether positive or negative, feelings let us know that something is going on.
+Emotions are messengers – whether positive or negative – they let us know that something is going on.
 There’s something that we need to pay attention to.
 But when we eat to temporarily shut down the negative feelings, an unintended consequence shows up.
 It turns out that we can’t turn off emotions or feelings one by one.
 When we shut down sadness, we also shut down the ability to feel happy, or any other emotion.

-This leads to feeling numb, which is uncomfortable, and usually has us starting the cycle all over again.
+This leads to feeling numb, which is uncomfortable, and we stay stuck in this negative cycle.
 We go back to our coping mechanism, overeating, in an attempt to feel anything at this point.
-Often the new feelings that come up are guilt and shame, for having eaten certain foods or too much food, and the cycle continues, on and on.
+Then guilt and shame show up for having eaten certain foods or too much food, and the cycle continues, on and on.

-Hopefully you can see that spending a short amount of time feeling emotions you may not really want to feel is a much better option than staying stuck in emotional eating cycle that not only doesn’t feel good, but could lead to weight gain, negative self-talk and for some, an escalation into binge eating.
+Spending a short time feeling unwanted emotions is a better option than staying stuck in a diet-binge cycle.
+Being stuck not only feels bad but with time it can lead to all kinds of unwanted outcomes.
 It can even drive someone who has never dieted into a dieting cycle, paired with binging, all due to trying to avoid feelings.

-The main point is if you’re noticing that you are reaching for food when negative feelings come up, become aware, and at the very least, give yourself a few minutes to sit with the feelings.
-If you’re already stuck in an emotional overeating or binging cycle, or the dieting/binge cycle, and you want out, feeling your feelings is also a good place to begin.
+If you notice you’re reaching for food when negative feelings come up, become aware, and at the very least, give yourself a few minutes to sit with the feelings.
+If you’re already stuck in an emotional overeating or binging cycle, or the dieting/binge cycle, and you want out, honoring and feeling your emotions is a good place to begin.